thiswillbeyourgithub/Voice2Anki/README.md

 * If using SSL, the certificates will probably be self signed, you'll likely have to tick a few checkbox on your browser to access the site.
 * It's apparently way less CPU intensive to use Chromium than to use firefox according to my limited testing with a heavily modified firefox.
 * For now running the script creates temporary .wav files that are deleted at each startup automatically.
 This will be fixed eventually.
-* tips for anki: if you want to quickly have high quality card, add the end of the recording mention notes to alfred like "Note à Alfred: fait 3 cartes sur cette notion" or "Note à Alfred: fait une carte de liste".
+* tips: if you want to quickly have high quality card, add the end of the recording mention notes to alfred like "Note à Alfred: fait 3 cartes sur cette notion" or "Note à Alfred: fait une carte de liste".
 Then simply manually delete from the transcript that you guided Alfred and save the prompt as a good example of Alfred doing what you wanted.
 * The memories prompts are stored in your profile folder.
 * To update the app, you just have to do `git pull`
 * Reach out if you have any issue.